albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-017`
     -   **Title:** Add new components for optical character recognition, UI interaction, and language-to-action.
     -   **Status:** `Resolved`
-    -   **Description:** Expanded the component ecosystem by adding three new specialized components: `Core Logic2.5-OCR-Document-Visual-ImageDescripter` for document optical character recognition, `fara7b-compagent-Interact` for computer UI interaction, and `Octopus-v2-word-to-action` for translating language commands into actions.
+    -   **Description:** Expanded the component ecosystem by adding three new specialized components for document optical character recognition, computer UI interaction, and translating language commands into actions.
 This increases the system's capabilities in document understanding and automated control.

 -   **ID:** `CORE-FEAT-018`
     -   **Title:** Add semaphore for ELP1 direct generation queue concurrency control.